Skip to main content

 credits

-direction, choreography, dance Akram Khan concept story, scenario, text Karthika Naïr set, costume Tim Yip light design Michael Hulls music Akram Khan, Yaron Engler, David Azurza dramaturgy Ruth Little Direction assistant Sasha Milavic Davies choreographic assistant Jose Agudo voice over Kathryn Hunter technical producer Sander Loonen producer Farooq Chaudhry dance Akram Khan, Ching-Ying Chien, Christine Joy Ritter musicians Sohini Alam, Vincenzo Lamagna, Yaron Engler, David Azurza assistant costume design Peggy Housset design and construction model head Blind Summit production Akram Khan Company, Curve Leicester, COLAS coproduction Curve Leicester, Maison de la Culture d'Amiens, Movimentos Festwochen Wolfsburg, Romaeuropa Festival, Concertgebouw Brugge, Roundhouse/Sadler’s Wells London, MC2: Grenoble, La Comète Chalons-en-Champagne, Théâtre de la Ville Paris, Holland Festival, New Vision Arts Festival Hong Kong, Taipei Performing Arts Center created with generous support from The Quercus Trust with the support of Arts Council England, Curve Leicester
+direction, choreography, dance Akram Khan concept story, scenario, text Karthika Naïr set, costume Tim Yip light design Michael Hulls music Akram Khan, Yaron Engler, David Azurza dramaturgy Ruth Little direction assistant Sasha Milavic Davies choreographic assistant Jose Agudo voice over Kathryn Hunter technical producer Sander Loonen producer Farooq Chaudhry dance Akram Khan, Ching-Ying Chien, Christine Joy Ritter musicians Sohini Alam, Vincenzo Lamagna, Yaron Engler, David Azurza assistant costume design Peggy Housset design and construction model head Blind Summit production Akram Khan Company, Curve Leicester, COLAS coproduction Curve Leicester, Maison de la Culture d'Amiens, Movimentos Festwochen Wolfsburg, Romaeuropa Festival, Concertgebouw Brugge, Roundhouse/Sadler’s Wells London, MC2: Grenoble, La Comète Chalons-en-Champagne, Théâtre de la Ville Paris, Holland Festival, New Vision Arts Festival Hong Kong, Taipei Performing Arts Center created with generous support from The Quercus Trust with the support of Arts Council England, Curve Leicester

 This performance is made possible by